seankmartin/skm-foam/readme.md

 # SKM Foam

 My knowledge base in foam.
+See the built website at https://seankmartin.github.io/skm-foam/.

 ## Build a local website version